mggg/VoteKit/docs/some_plotting_options.md

-# Some Plotting Options: Summary Statistics, Pairwise Comparison Graphs, and MDS Plots.
+# Plotting, Summary Statistics, and Graphs

 In this tutorial we will explore various plotting options included in `votekit`.
 To do so, we will not use real election data, but rather some generated preference profiles. `votekit` allows us to choose many different models of ballot generator. `votekit` offers support for the following kinds of ballot generating models: Plackett-Luce, Bradley-Terry, Alternating Crossover, a Cambridge Sampler (this one is custom!), 1-D Spatial, Impartial Culture, and Impartial Anonymous Culture.